LeszekBlazewski/WholesaleApi/README.md

 # WholesaleApi

-.NET CORE REST API for Data bases 2 course
+REST API made in .NET Core 3.1 for Wholesale application made as a project on Databases 2 course